 Prior to joining LAHP as its first full-time Executive Director, Mr. Brugger was the Affordable Housing Administrator for Santa Fe County, the Housing and Special Projects Manager for Los Alamos County, and Real Estate Development Director for Homewise in Santa Fe.
 He was the first Executive Director of the Tierra Contenta Corporation in Santa Fe, which is the developer of the American Planning Association’s award winning Tierra Contenta mixed-income, master planned community.
 Mr. Brugger also served with the City of Santa Fe as its Railyard Redevelopment Director, and facilitated the transition in property management, leasing and planning activities from the City to the non-profit Railyard Community Corporation.

 Currently, LAHP, in partnership with Los Alamos County, is administering the Los Alamos County Home Renewal Program, a major housing rehabilitation program initiative for low income Los Alamos County residents.
 LAHP is also administering the Los Alamos County Homebuyer Assistance Program, which offers down payment and closing cost assistance to income qualified households.
-Now that LAHP has completed the build-out of the 121 lot Pinon Trails subdivision in White Rock, new project development opportunities are being explored.
-LAHP also offers professional consulting services to local governments wanting to create new or update existing affordable housing program regulations and plans.
+LAHP also is purchasing and renovating homes for sale to income qualified households.
+Please contact LAHP if you are interested in learning more about these homeownership opportunities.